bbauska/UofM-AdvStyling/readme.md

-    -   It also includes JavaScript extensions, which is really handy, because it is a way to add JavaScript to your pages, even if you don\'t know how to use JavaScript yourself.
+    -   It also includes JavaScript extensions, which is really handy, because it is a way to add JavaScript to your pages, even if you don&apos;t know how to use JavaScript yourself.

--   Finally, the emphasis for Bootstrap is what we call \'interfaces and layouts\'.
+-   Finally, the emphasis for Bootstrap is what we call &apos;interfaces and layouts&apos;.
 It gives us this very familiar look and feel to sights that were made with Bootstrap.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->